Volunteer with us!

 Volunteer Age Requirements

 For the safety of our volunteers and our participants, we do have some age guidelines in place.
+We accept volunteer 12 years of age and older.
 Volunteers that are 16 and older are able to attend events on their own.
-Volunteers between the ages of 14 and 15 must be accompanied by an adult .
+Volunteers between the ages of 12 and 15 must be accompanied by an adult .

 Run lead and pace lead volunteers are required to be at least 21 years of age.